Anthalon731/ShortTermLoadForecasting-with-ANNs/README.md

 ```
 .
-├── docs               : pictures and other assets
+├── Appendix                : pictures
-├── input              : input datasets
+├── Best Models Weights     : weights of best models saved in TensorFlow Checkpoint format
-├── notebooks          : Our Notebooks for
+├── Collect and Preprocess  : notebooks used to scrape, combine and explore data
-├── README             : README file for the project
+├── Data                    : input datasets
-├── requirements.txt   : requirements.txt with module versions and dependencies
+├── Models                  : notebooks used to create train and test the models
-├── src                : python code for experiments
+├── Report                  : project report
-└── working            : Kaggle Notebooks
+├── Readme                  : README file for the project
 ```